dxdesjardins/GDPool/README.md

 Overview
 ----
 An object pool provides an efficient way to reuse objects, and thus keep the memory foot print of all dynamically created objects within fixed bounds.
-This is crucial for maintianing consistent framerates in realtime games (especially on mobile), as frequent garbage collection spikes would likley lead to inconsistent performance.
+This is crucial for maintianing consistent framerates in realtime games (especially on mobile).

 Usage
 ----